osmond/plant-tracker/README.md

 fertilized, and upload photos.
 The API endpoints under `api/` are used by the front‑end JavaScript (`script.js`) to interact with the database.

+In list or text view you can swipe right on a plant card to complete all due tasks (watering and fertilizing) at once.